anas-araid/vscode-infinite-workspace/README.md

 # VS Code Infinite Workspace

 Prototype built in order to recreate a figma-like canvas experience in Visual Studio Code.

 ### Development

 - Clone this repository
 - Run `npm install` to install dependencies
 - Run `npm run watch` to start developing
+- Run `F5` to open a new window with the extension loaded.

 ### TODO

 - initial children positioning algorithm
 - close window
 - save file